AllenCellModeling/DLITE/README.rst

 Tests
 --------

-* After forking the repo, run tox for pytest
+* After forking the repo, create a conda environment and run tests to confirm that required dependencies are installed

 .. code-block:: bash